 For a restaurant, the menu is the most powerful communication tool.
 It not only introduces guests to your eatery and displays your food offerings, but it also reinforces your brand concept and personality.
-This ‘assumingly’ simple booklet has a lot of scope for errors that many restaurateurs may overlook.
+But to do so effectively, it needs to be designed in a certain manner.
+A customer only looks at a menu for 109 seconds before deciding what to order thus not only is restaurant menu design very important but the restaurant’s profits hinge on it as well.
+Unfortunately this ‘assumingly’ simple booklet has a lot of scope for errors that many restaurateurs may overlook.
 Thus it is crucial that you give attention to your restaurant menu design.
 Read how to create a restaurant menu design that maximizes your sales here.

 Critical Restaurant Menu Design Mistakes to Avoid